sristudentnetwork/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student network at SRI
+role: Where learners connect

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: UToronto
+- name: University of Toronto
   url: https://www.utoronto.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: The SRI Student Network (SSN) is a graduate student-run group at Sunnybrook whose mission is to encourage and foster relationships amongst the greater graduate student population at Sunnybrook.
+bio: The SRI Student Network (SSN) is a graduate student-run group whose mission is to encourage and foster relationships amongst the SRI learner community.

 # Interests to show in About widget
 interests: